United Front (East Pakistan)

 The United Front was a coalition of political parties in East Bengal that contested and won Pakistan's first provincial general election to the East Bengal Legislative Assembly.
 The coalition consisted of the Awami Muslim League, the Krishak Praja Party, the Ganatantri Dal (Democratic Party), and Nizam-e-Islam.
-The coalition was led by three major Bengali populist leaders: A. K. Fazlul Huq, Huseyn Shaheed Suhrawardy and Maulana Bhashani.
+The coalition was led by four major Bengali populist leaders: A. K. Fazlul Huq, Huseyn Shaheed Suhrawardy and Maulana Bhashani, and Mahmud Ali.
 The election resulted in a crushing defeat for the Muslim League.
 Veteran student leader of East Pakistan, Khaleque Nawaz Khan, defeated sitting prime minister of East Pakistan, Nurul Amin, in Nandail Constituency of Mymensingh district and created history in the political arena.
 Nurul Amin's crushing defeat to a 27-year-old young Turk of the United Front effectively eliminated the Muslim League from the political landscape of the then East Pakistan, with United Front parties securing a landslide victory and gaining 223 seats in the 309-member assembly.
 The Awami League emerged as the majority party, with 143 seats.

 A. K. Fazlul Huq of the Krishak Praja Party became Chief Minister of East Pakistan upon the victory of the United Front.
 The election propelled popular Bengali leaders into the Pakistani federal government, with leaders such as Hussain Shaheed Suhrawardy and Abul Mansur Ahmed becoming key federal ministers.
 In the provincial government, young leaders such as Sheikh Mujibur Rahman, Yusuf Ali Chowdhury and Khaleque Nawaz Khan rose to prominence.
 The United Front demanded greater provincial autonomy for East Pakistan.
 It passed a landmark order for the establishment of the Bangla Academy in Dhaka.

 Twenty-One Point Programme

 Twenty-One Point Programme objectives were incorporated in the election manifesto of the United Front, an alliance of the opposition political parties, to contest elections of the East Bengal Legislative Assembly in 1954 against the then party in power, the Muslim League.
 The United Front was composed of four political parties of East Bengal, namely Awami Muslim League, Krishak Sramik Party, Nezam-e-Islam and Ganatantri Dal.
-The Front was formed on 4 December 1953 by the initiative of AK Fazlul Huq of Krishak Sramik Party, Maulana Abdul Hamid Khan Bhasani and Huseyn Shaheed Suhrawardy of Awami Muslim League.
+The Front was formed on 14 November 1953 by the initiative of AK Fazlul Huq of Krishak Sramik Party, Maulana Abdul Hamid Khan Bhasani and Huseyn Shaheed Suhrawardy of Awami Muslim League, and Mahmud Ali of Ganatantri Dal.

 The 21-point package programme in the election manifesto adopted by the United Front runs as follows: